tnat1031/pandoc_resume/markdown/resume.md

 ----

->  I am an experienced computational biologist seeking an opportunity to advance biomedical research.
+>  I am an experienced computational biologist and team leader seeking an opportunity to advance biomedical research.

 ----